 - If it has been more than a year replace the inline fuel filter.
 Do *NOT* purchase fuel filters from an auto parts store because they are almost always of inferior quality.
-Use a quality paper-type filter, like the OEM factory filter (available from Miniplane-USA).
+Use a quality paper-type filter, like an OEM factory filter (available from Miniplane-USA).
 Some auto parts stores may stock (or can order) the WIX #33001 inline fuel filter.
 It is a superior quality inline fuel filter and is used in some EU vehicles.

 Rebuilding the carburetor

-The part numbers given below are for the WG-8 and may differ from those of the WB-37.
-The WB-37 has no removable Welch plugs but a circuit plate instead of a Welch plug that covers the idle progression holes.
+The part numbers given below are for the WG and some may differ from those of the WB.
+The WB has no removable Welch plugs but a circuit plate instead of a Welch plug that covers the idle progression holes.

 Special tools needed

-Southwest Airsports metering lever adjustment gauge (available from Miniplane-USA)
+Southwest Airsports metering lever gauge (available from Miniplane-USA)

-If you do not have this gauge you will have to have a digital caliper with a special base.
-A simple depth gauge can be used but it is not as accurate.
+If you do not have this simple gauge you will have to have a digital caliper with a special base.

 - fine Hook & Pick Set (Harbor Freight #93514) or equivalent

 - pop-off gauge optional but highly recommended if there are *ANY* problems with the carburetor.
 Search eBay for "Mikuni - MK-BN PMP - Pop Off Pump Gauge"

-- spray carburetor cleaner Note: Do NOT use fuel injector cleaner!
+- spray carburetor cleaner Note: Do not use fuel injector cleaner.
 The cleaner must be for carburetors ONLY.
-Other solvents will destroy the nitrile rubber parts of the carburetor.
+Other solvents will destroy the flexible parts of the carburetor.
 In a pinch, gasoline may be used.

-Clean the exterior of the carburetor as well as you can with air and cleaner BEFORE removing it from the engine.
-Use compressed air to remove all traces of cleaner.
+Clean the exterior of the carburetor as well as you can with low pressure air (<25 psi) and cleaner BEFORE removing it from the engine.
+Use air to remove all traces of cleaner.
 (If you remove it before cleaning, it is easier to get sand and grit inside things.)
 Remove the carburetor from the engine.

-1. Parts needed The correct rebuild kits, inline fuel filters, and other parts are available from Miniplane-USA.
+1. Parts needed Parts are available from Miniplane-USA.

 - Purchase a rebuild kit: for the WG part# K12-WG or for the WB part# K10-WB.
 Note: the rebuild kit will have many extra parts in it.